Psychology 1, Introduction to Psychological Science meets the Introductory Course requirement as listed in the Requirements Chart.

 For Psychology secondary field students, an AP score of 5 or IB score of 7 will exempt students from the Introductory Course requirement, but will not reduce the total number of courses from 6.
 An extra Advanced Course is required in lieu of the Introductory Course.

-How AP or IB Psych Meets SLS 20 Prerequistes
+How AP or IB Psych Meets Introductory Prerequistes

 The opportunity to gain an overview of psychology from a leading researcher may be valuable to you even if you are exempt from the Introductory Course.
-You need not enroll in the course but may consider attending some of the Psychology lectures, particularly those on topics that you did not cover in high school or that you are particularly interested in.
+You need not enroll in PSY 1, but may consider attending some of the Psychology lectures, particularly those on topics that you did not cover in high school or that you are particularly interested in.

 If your AP/IB score does not appear on your student record, you must provide documentation to the Psychology Undergraduate Office.